-India has many different bus operators you could use to travel between Mumbai and Bangalore.
+India has many different bus operators you could use for traveling between Mumbai and Bangalore.
 Because there are so many that all operate out of different places in the city and run different schedules, the best thing to do is to use a comparison website like ComparaBUS to find the route that works for you.
-Because this is a long journey, you should make sure you book yourself on a sleeper bus so you will have room to lay down.
+Because this is a long journey, book a sleeper bus so you will have room to lay down.
 They can be a little cramped and claustrophobic, but they are much faster and more reliable than a local bus.
-Although many of the busses have air conditioning, few have Wi-Fi.
+Although many of the buses have air conditioning, few have Wi-Fi.

 Many airlines fly direct from Mumbai's Chhatrapati Shivaji Maharaj International Airport (BOM) to Bangalore's Kempegowda International Airport (BLR).
-Airlines like AirAsia, Air India, IndiGo, Vistara, SpiceJet, and GoAir offer extremely competitive rates that start that on the low end hover beetween $24 and $50 USD.
-Even during the busy travel season, you shouldn't have to pay more than $100 USD for a one-way ticket to Bangalore.
-Coming in at just under 2 hours long, flying is the fastest possible way to get between Mumbai and Bangalore.
+Airlines such as AirAsia, Air India, IndiGo, Vistara, SpiceJet, and GoAir offer extremely competitive rates that start at between $24 and $50.
+Even during the busy travel season, you shouldn't have to pay more than $100 for a one-way ticket to Bangalore.
+Coming in at just under two hours long, flying is the fastest possible way to get between Mumbai and Bangalore.

 When traveling by road in India, remember that you may come across difficult road conditions and you will probably hit a lot of traffic along the way.
 You'll want to keep your plans flexible, so you can make stops along the way as needed.
 If you drive, you'll likely have to break the trip into two days so finding a hotel will be in order.

 The quickest route to Bangalore from Mumbai is via the NH 48 and there will be tolls along the way.
 The nice thing about this route is that as long as you stay on the NH 48, you can take it all the way to Bangalore without having to get on another highway.
 On the way, you'll pass by the cities of Pune, Kolhapur, and Tumakuru, so you can look to these when it comes time to deciding where to stop for a break along the way.